NatADiff: Adversarial Boundary Guidance for Natural Adversarial Diffusion: Experiments

 \subsection{Experiment details}

-We evaluate the effectiveness of NatADiff on ImageNet, a large-scale dataset containing 1,000 object classes \cite{Deng2009}.
-We target a range of off-the-shelf ImageNet classifiers and assess the attack success rates and the visual quality of the generated samples.
-All experiments are conducted on an NVIDIA RTX 4090 GPU, and each sample takes approximately 90 seconds to generate.
+We evaluate the effectiveness of NatADiff on the ImageNet \citep{Deng2009} classification task, which requires a model to classify an image into one of 1,000 distinct object categories.
+We target a range of off-the-shelf ImageNet classifiers and assess the attack success rates and visual quality of the generated samples.
+All experiments are conducted on an NVIDIA RTX 4090 GPU, and each sample takes approximately 103 seconds to generate (see Appendix~\ref{apdx:Runtime comparison} for runtime comparisons).

-\textbf{Victim models.} We evaluate our method against pretrained ResNet-50 \cite{He2015}, Inception \cite{Inception_Szegedy2014}, and Vision Transformer (ViT) \cite{Dosovitskiy2021} victim models using \textit{targeted} and \textit{untargeted} attacks.
-For targeted attacks, we assign a random adversarial target to each sample.
-For untargeted attacks, we use similarity targeting from Section~\ref{sec:NatADiff}.
-For each attack we generate 2,000 samples, ensuring that every ImageNet class appears as a true label.
-To evaluate transferability, we examine how these attacks transfer across the victim classifiers and adversarially trained ResNet-50 and Inception models \cite{Kurakin2018}.
-Finally, we compare our method to adversarial classifier guidance under the same parameters as \cite{Dai2024}.
+\textbf{Surrogate and victim models.} NatADiff and other comparable attack methods require access to classifier gradients when generating adversarial samples.
+The model whose gradients are used in this way is referred to as the \textit{surrogate model}, and we test ResNet-50 (RN-50) \citep{He2015}, Inception-v3 (Inc-v3) \citep{Inceptionv3_Szegedy2016}, and Vision Transformer (ViT-H) \citep{Dosovitskiy2021} surrogates.
+We examine the performance of these adversarial samples across RN-50, Inc-v3, ViT-H, adversarially trained ResNet (AdvRes) and Inception (AdvInc) \citep{Kurakin2018}, ResNet-152 (RN-152) \citep{He2015}, Max-ViT \citep{Max-ViT_Tu2022}, Swin-B \citep{Swin-B_Liu2021}, and DeIT \citep{DeIT_Touvron2021} \textit{victim} models.